 a feeling of swelling in the lips, tongue or throat

-breathlessness, wheezing, a cough or sudden difficulty in breathing
+breathlessness, wheezing, a cough or sudden difficulty breathing

-a tight chest or chest pain.
+tight chest or chest pain.

-Other possible side effects of panitumumab
+Common side effects of panitumumab

 Back to top

-Use tepid water and mild, non-scented soap for bathing and washing.
+Wash with tepid water and mild, non-scented soap.

 If you want to wear make-up to disguise the rash, choose a hypoallergenic brand such as Dermablend ®.

 Wear rubber gloves for housework and gardening.

-Feeling sick (nauseated) and being sick (vomiting)
+Feeling sick (nausea) and being sick (vomiting)

 Your doctor can prescribe anti-sickness drugs to prevent or greatly reduce nausea and vomiting.
 If the sickness isn't controlled, or if it continues, tell your doctor.
 They can prescribe other anti-sickness drugs that may work better for you.

 Feeling tired is a common side effect, especially towards the end of treatment and for some weeks after it’s over.
 It’s important to try to pace yourself and get as much rest as you need.

+These changes may develop after three months or more.
 Your eyelashes may grow longer and more curly than usual.
 Men may notice they have less beard growth.
 You may notice your head and body hair is finer, curlier or more brittle.

+Some people have hair loss.
+If this happens, it usually develops gradually over several months.
 These changes are usually temporary and gradually improve once treatment is over.
 We have more information about coping with hair loss.